MaxMeyberg/Discord_Scheduler/README.md

 ### `Exception: .env not found`!

-If you’re seeing this error, it probably means that your terminal is not open in the right folder.
+If you're seeing this error, it probably means that your terminal is not open in the right folder.
 Make sure that it is open inside the folder that contains `bot.py` and `.env`